The Iceland Car Rental Travel Blog

 4. Slippery Shoes

-Slippery shoes with minimal grip can be very dangerous when exploring Iceland, especially when walking on wet surfaces or taking part in activities like hiking.
+Slippery shoes with minimal grip can be very dangerous when exploring Iceland, especially when walking on wet surfaces or uneven terrain.
 Ensure that your shoes are sturdy, even if you are not planning on hiking.
 It is also important to make sure that your shoes fit correctly, as you don’t want to end up with painful blisters.

 For a day in the city, you may be able to get away with a pair of sneakers.
-However, when out exploring the wilderness, we recommend wearing hiking boots or crampons (on glaciers) to ensure no slipping due to ice and snow on the roads and pavements.
+However, when out exploring the wilderness, we recommend wearing hiking boots or crampons (on glaciers) to ensure stability on icy or wet ground.

 5. Formalwear

-Outings in the cities and towns of Iceland don’t require dressing up, so keep it simple.
-Bars in Iceland's cities are very laid back on dress codes, so save some space in your suitcase when packing for the evenings in Reykjavík!
-Just wear enough layers to be warm and perhaps bring a waterproof jacket just in case.
+Outings in the cities and towns of Iceland don’t require dressing up, even bars in Iceland's cities are very laid back on dress codes, so save some space in your suitcase when packing for the evenings in Reykjavík!
+Just wear enough layers to be warm, and perhaps bring a waterproof jacket just in case.

 6. Jeans